 This guide starts first with the basic definition for an alcoholic beverage distributor and from there takes on relevant industry words and terms like distilled spirits, 27 CFR Part 1, three-tier system of alcohol distribution, proof and proof gallons.

-27 CFR Part 127 CFR Part 1 falls within the Code of Federal Regulations and addresses basic permit requirements under the Federal Alcohol Administration Act, Non-Industrial Use of Distilled Spirits and Wine, Bulk Sales and Bottling of Distilled Spirits.
+27 CFR Part 1 falls within the Code of Federal Regulations and addresses basic permit requirements under the Federal Alcohol Administration Act, Non-Industrial Use of Distilled Spirits and Wine, Bulk Sales and Bottling of Distilled Spirits.

 27 CFR Part 1 from the Government Printing Office (GPO) Access.